tkrajina/10000sentences/README.md

 * Skip sentences for advanced users who feel the first sentences are too easy.
 * Stats with graphs, goals, ...
 * Add more languages
-* better way/place to show annotations in quizes
+* better way/place to show annotations in quizzes
 * Other quiz types:
     * listening comprehension: listen to voice then guess words (without seeing the original sentence, it will be visible only at the end)